Codex Parisino-petropolitanus: The manuscript

 The manuscript Arabe 328(ab) is fragmentary.
 Originally it contained an estimated 210 to 220 leaves, of which 118 are extant (70 in Paris, 46 in Saint-Petersburg, and one each in Rome and London).
 The preserved text spans Quran 2:275 to Q72:2, with lacunae in between.
 Overall, it contains about 45% of the Quranic text.
 It was produced by five scribes, probably working concurrently in order to meet demand for a fast production.
 All of the hands use the Hijazi script.

-François Déroche says that the production of codex Parisino-petropolitanus could be dated as far back as the late 7th century CE (third quarter of the 1st century AH).
+François Déroche says that the production of Codex Parisino-petropolitanus could be dated as far back as the late 7th century CE (third quarter of the 1st century AH).
 David S. Powers agrees with this early date.
 Others agree with a date in the early 8th century CE, which Déroche also advocated in some of his earlier work.
 Still others suggest significantly later dates.

 Déroche writes of many mere orthographic differences between the text of the codex Parisino-petropolitanus and the standard text of today.
-Overall, the contents of the text are not hugely different from those of today's Quran.
-Orthography does not explain all of the differences, however.
+The contents of the text are not substantially different from those of today's Quran.
 Some remaining differences can be explained as copyist mistakes.

 A few others are substantive variants according to Déroche, including some non-canonical variants.

 Powers says that some of these substantive variants show that the text of the Quran remained "fluid" and open to change until the end of the 7th century.
 Powers's book focuses on the fluidity of a single verse of the Qur'an.